Blog

 • The building owner covers all expenses and pays the operator a fixed amount each month, similar to as if they were an employee of the business.

 In almost every case, the building owner is responsible for covering all of the expenses, and therefore keeps the majority of the revenue.
-As a result, the earning potential of coworking operators is often less with a coworking agreement than with other types of contracts.
+As a result, the earning potential for coworking operators is much less with a coworking agreement than with other types of contracts.

-Weighing the risks and benefits of coworking contracts for operators
+The pros and cons of coworking management contracts for operators

-They don’t come without their challenges however.
+Much like the coworking franchise model, coworking lease agreements come with their own pros and cons.
 The table below summarizes the benefits and potential downsides of entering into a management agreement for coworking operators.

 Benefits Potential Downside